GollaBharath/Java_Audi/notes.md

 2
 ```

-#### Anything that is instance can use static but anything that is instance cannot use static.
+#### Anything that is instance can use static but anything that is static cannot use instance.

 ### Why do we need Initializers?